operand/agency/README.md

 See [the demo directory](./examples/demo/) for instructions on how to run the demo.

-The demo application is written to showcase both native and AMQP spaces, and it can also be used for experimentation and development.
+The demo application is written to showcase both native and AMQP spaces and several agent examples.
+It can also be used for experimentation and development.

-The application is configured to read the agency library source when running allowing changes to be tested manually.
+The application is configured to read the agency library source when running, allowing changes to be tested manually.